pyu666/MHZ19/README.md

     MH-Z19 Rx   to Arduino Digital Pin (Serial Tx pin)
     other MH-Z19 pins are not used.

-* Wiring the MH-Z19 through PWM use a PWM pin from your Arduino,ESP8266 or ESP32
 * Read sample source code.
 It's very simple !

 # caution

-* This library is testing only ESP-WROOM-02/32(ESP8266/ESP32) boards. if you can't execute this library on your arduino (or clone) boards, please contact me.
+* This library is testing only ESP-WROOM-32(ESP32) boards.

-* The Sensor through PWM can only implement getPPM(MHZ19_POTOCOL::PWM), so in order to use all the functionalities use UART protocol.

 # MHZ19 library function